SpaMEM: Benchmarking Dynamic Spatial Reasoning via Perception-Memory Integration in Embodied Environments: : Dataset and Evaluation Framework

-\paragraph{Temporal probing paradigms.} For L2 and L3, we adopt two probing modes aligned with Fig.~\ref{fig:framework}. \emph{Short-term (immediate)} probing issues queries step-wise ($t{-}1 \rightarrow t$) across the episode, assessing incremental updates and working-memory stability. \emph{Long-term (episodic)} probing issues queries only at $t{=}T$, requiring retrieval over the full horizon $[0,T]$ and revealing long-horizon forgetting.
+\paragraph{Temporal probing modes.} At Levels~2 and~3 we issue queries under two regimes that share trajectories and templates but differ in \emph{when} they probe. \textbf{Short-term} probing queries each step transition $t{-}1\rightarrow t$, targeting incremental updates and working-memory stability. \textbf{Long-term} probing queries only at the episode end $t{=}T$, requiring retrieval over the full horizon $[0,T]$ and exposing long-horizon forgetting and belief drift.
+Contrasting the two regimes separates models that fail to update from models that fail to retain.